Analysis | The Equality Act and the ramped-up culture war over LGBTQ rights

 “Transgender medicine is a very complex and nuanced field with robust research and standards of care that have been developed,” Levine responded, before telling Paul that if confirmed she looks forward to discussing the issue further with him and his staff in his office.

-Sen. Patty Murray (D.-Wash.) praised Levine’s response to Paul as “thoughtful and medically-informed.”
+Sen. Patty Murray (D.-Wash.) praised Levine’s response to Paul as “thoughtful and medically informed.”

 “It is really critical to me that our nominees be treated with respect and that our questions focus on their qualifications and the work ahead of us rather than on ideological and harmful misrepresentations like those we heard from Sen. Paul earlier and I will focus on that as chair of this committee,” she said.